 Singapore Airlines’ regional Business Class

 Up next is Singapore Airlines’ regional or ‘medium haul’ Business Class experience.
 Now, when we say ‘regional’, we don’t mean a propeller plane in the outback.
-Singapore Airlines jets are far nicer – and even in this layout, still sport a 1-2-1 layout.
+Singapore Airlines jets are far nicer – and even in this configuration, still sport a 1-2-1 layout.

 What makes these seats different to the others is their staggered layout.
 While Singapore Airlines’ other Business Class cabins have the seats looking the same from one row to the next, these seats zig-zag.
 In one row, the seat will be closer to the window – while in the next, it’ll be closer to the aisle.